 There was an error saving your request.
 Please make sure you entered a valid email.

-members of the public.
-As part of this commitment, the District strives to provide an accessible website compatible with
+channels of communication to all members of the public.
+As part of this commitment, North Unit Irrigation District

-website are created to allow individuals with vision and other impairments to understand and use the website to the same
+other impairments to understand and use the website to the same degree as someone without disabilities.
+We welcome

 If you need any special assistance or accommodations:

-The District has designated a Compliance Coordinator for website disability-related accommodations.
-The Compliance
+North Unit Irrigation District has designated a compliance officer for website disability-related accommodations.

-Coordinator has received training in website accessibility and updates the site in accordance with those best
+The compliance officer has received training in website accessibility and updates the site in accordance with those best

-Compliance Procedures
+Compliance Procedures and Reports

 Linked Documents and Third Parties

-Please note that this site may link out to third-party websites that do not have accessible content.
-This site may
+Please note that this site may link out to third-party websites, such as state or federal agencies, that do

-also include documents provided by third parties.
-While we cannot control the accessibility of content provided by
+agenda packets, for example.
+While we cannot control the accessibility of content provided by third parties,

-third parties, we are happy to assist any member of the public with reading and accessing content on our site.
+we are happy to assist any member of the public with reading and accessing content on our site.